sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/docker.md

 All three are required for a full deployment.
 We recommend that each container is installed on a separate machine for optimum performance.

+From v5.5.0 onwards, these images are based on [distroless](https://github.com/GoogleContainerTools/distroless).
+This means that you will not be able to obtain a shell with `docker run --rm -it tykio/tyk-gateway:v5.5.0 sh`.
+The image can be inspected with tools like [dive](https://github.com/wagoodman/dive) or [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 We also have a [Docker Tyk Pro Demo]({{< ref "tyk-on-premises/docker/docker-pro-demo" >}}), which installs our full Self-Managed solution, which includes our Gateway, Dashboard, and analytics processing pipeline.
 This demo will run Tyk Self-Managed on your machine.